Israel and Hamas begin cease-fire, setting stage for release of some hostages and more aid to Gaza

 Even though Israel warned that it would block such attempts, hundreds of Palestinians could be seen walking north Friday.

-Two were shot and killed by Israeli troops and another 11 were wounded in the legs.
+Two were shot and killed by Israeli troops and another 11 were wounded.
 An Associated Press journalist saw the two bodies and the wounded as they arrived at a hospital.

 “We don’t have enough clothes, food and drinks,” he said. ”The situation is disastrous.
 It’s better for a person to die.”